LostinTimeandspaceYT/DiceKracken/v1.1/README.md

   - Added support for controlling the keypad with the kpc.py module
 - Support for reading characters sheets via JSON (example sheet provided !)
-- Menu support for skill roll selection (still a work in progress)
+- Menu support for skill roll selection

 ## In Progress
 Fleshing out CharacterSheet class

 ## Future Improvements/ Wishlist
-- Finish skill roll selection menu
 - Ability to update values from the device
 - Allow user to select level of success when making a roll
 - Web API support for users to download their own character sheets